pieroytxd/MemoryCleaner/README.md

 ## Memory Cleaner
 ![Memory Cleaner](https://cdn.discordapp.com/attachments/759162962325143623/768230848801406986/unknown.png)
 ## Description
-Real-time application that displays your current available amount of RAM and your current timer resolution in milliseconds, lets you set a custom timer resolution and clear the standby list and the working sets with a custom hotkey combo.
+An application that displays your current available amount of RAM and your current timer resolution in milliseconds, lets you set a custom timer resolution and clear the standby list and the working sets with a custom hotkey combo.
 It stores the settings in registry in the following path "HKEY_CURRENT_USER\Software\Memory Cleaner\Settings".
 ## Usage
 To clean the standby list, just simply press the specificed hotkey combo.
 To set a custom timer resolution, just simply press the Start button.
 The desired timer resolution is measured in microseconds divided by 10, so for example 0.5ms equals 5000 and 1ms equals 10000.